-A contest with more prizes and connections and winning scripts read by and/or pitched to CIRCLE OF CONFUSION literary manager, writer/show developer at BLACKPILLS, Innovative Artists, TV manager at The Cartel and more to be added.
+A contest with more prizes and connections and winning scripts read by and/or pitched to CIRCLE OF CONFUSION literary manager, manger at Kaplan/Perrone, agent at INNOVATIVE Artists and others.

 Real reads from REAL agents.
 We're not putting your scripts up on pitch sites hoping some one bites.
 The agents who read your scripts and concepts are our long time associates who trust us to bring them good content!

 All submissions receive a FREE 3-month membership to ISA CONNECT from leading screenwriting site and service ISA, International Screenwriters' Association.

 Script reads, notes and/or consultations from Circle of Confusion manager, development exec at Blackpills, agent at Innovative Artists and more to be added!

 GREAT AMERICAN SCRIPT CONTEST will be bringing not only legit and first-rate chances for you to connect with industry decision makers, agents and producers in Los Angeles, but also provide opportunity to network at live events in Chicago and LA.
 Script Con will not only be one of the best opportunities for you to get your writing seen and discovered, finalists will all be part of the physical Script Con in Chicago (April) and in LA (June).
 Teaming with Chicago Comedy and Chicago Independent Film +TV Festivals, The Great American Script Contest is set to give you unbelievable access and connections to the industry.
 Ran by the same team behind CCFF and CIFF, Great American Script Contest brings decades of Hollywood experience, knowledge and real chances for you to make it in the industry.